Business Loans for Expansion

 The reason that they are not the best choice for expansion is that lenders rarely give high borrowing limits.
 The unsecured nature of the loan makes it higher risk, and to minimize their risk lenders will not give you access to as much capital.

-If you know the total amount your expansion will cost, but that it will also take several years to complete, consider taking out a business loan for bad credit with an alternative lender.
-Alternative lenders can approve funding in as little as 24 hours, and you could have the funds in your bank account within a few days, so if your expansion plans hinge on moving quickly they could be an ideal funding source.
+If you know the total amount your expansion will cost, but that it will also take a short time to complete, consider taking out a business cash advance with an alternative lender.
+Alternative lenders can approve funding in as little as 24 hours, and you could have the funds in your bank account within the same day, so if your expansion plans hinge on moving quickly they could be an ideal funding source.

 It is relatively simple to meet an alternative lender’s minimum lending requirements.
 They just ask for a credit score above 500 and that your business generates $8,000 of monthly revenues.
 Funding can be obtained in amounts from between $5,000 to $1 million.